Swiss wealth tax at a glance

 Tax rate varies locally

 The 26 cantons and the municipalities each have their own tax rate for wealth tax.
 So, depending on where you reside, the tax rate can vary, and ranges from 0.13% to 1.1%.
-The taxation is progressive, i.e. as the wealth increases, so does the tax rate.
+The taxation can be progressive, i.e. as the wealth increases, so does the tax rate or proportional, i.e. regardless of the wealth the same tax rate applies.

 Different exemption limits